xxdoc/DialogModule/README.md

 Windows Installation:

+Open "DialogModule.sln" with any edition of Microsoft Visual Studio 2017 or later.

 You may optionally register the DLL, so that you may use it in VB5, VB6, VB.NET, VBScript, or JScript.

 To register the DLL, enter this command into command prompt: